-Custom Ping Pong Paddles: Where to Buy/How to DIY
+Custom Ping Pong Paddles: Where to Buy & How to DIY?

 Equipment is always important in sports, be it badminton or football.
 But equipment is more important in some sports than others.

-Table tennis is the prime example.
+Table tennis is a prime example.

 Having inferior equipment harshly stunts your performance.
 Even the world number 1 Fan Zhendong would have a tough time using a poor-quality table tennis bat.
 He would probably get annihilated by the rest of the top 100 players in the world.
 Hell!
 If you’re an advanced player, you might even stand a chance of beating him!

 So we’ve established that custom ping pong paddles are important.
-But what exactly should you be looking out for and where should you be looking?
+But what exactly should you be looking out for, and where should you be looking?